miohtama/opsec/source/incidences/bitly.rst

 "We audited the security history for our hosted source code repository that contains the credentials for access to the offsite database backup storage and discovered an unauthorized access on an employee’s account.
 We immediately enabled two-factor authentication for all Bitly accounts on the source code repository and began the process of securing the system against any additional vulnerabilities."
 (More detail)

 "Hashed passwords were exposed but plain text passwords were not.
 All passwords are salted and hashed.
 If you registered, logged in or changed your password after January 8th, 2014, your password was converted to be hashed with BCrypt and HMAC using a unique salt.
 Before that, it was salted MD5."
 (More detail)

+After the incidence users were asked to reset their passwords and all OAuth tokens were revoked.

-The authoritative report "More detail", by Bitly, is now taken down (http://blog.bitly.com/#85169217199).
+The authoritative report "More detail", by Bitly, is now taken down (dead URL is http://blog.bitly.com/#85169217199).